 We encourage all of our theatre staff to gain experience across anaesthetics, scrub and recovery.
 You can also be part of a rotational programme that will give you wide exposure to a range of elective and non-elective procedures at Guy’s, St Thomas’ and Evelina London Children's Hospital.
 The Theatres, Anaesthetics and Peri-Operative Medicine Department comprises of 46 theatres including the Children’s hospital, each supported by a comprehensive recovery area, that utilise some of the most advanced technology in use today.
 There is also the opportunity to develop your skills within our surgical admission lounges or Pre-Op Assessment Clinics.

-If Critical Care is where you see your career developing, you will have the opportunity to gain experience across medical, surgical and Cardiac high dependency areas, an Overnight Intensive Recovery and any of the 3 Intensive Care floors across Guy’s and St Thomas’ with a new 4th Intensive Care Unit planned to open in October 2018.
+If Critical Care is where you see your career developing, you will have the opportunity to gain experience across medical, surgical and Cardiac high dependency areas, an Overnight Intensive Recovery and any of the 3 Intensive Care floors across Guy’s and St Thomas’ plus a new 4th Intensive Care Unit which opened in October 2018.
 There is also the world-renowned long-term respiratory care unit, the Lane Fox Unit, where you can develop advanced respiratory care skills.

 With such a wide range of specialities, we can offer our nurses and ODPs the opportunity to work across a diverse number of areas from ENT, thoracics, renal transplants and ophthalmics to robotics, orthopaedics, complex vascular, cardiac in adults and paediatrics and more.
 Our long history of cutting-edge surgery means that you could also be involved with some of the world’s most advanced procedures.
 For example, our team recently performed one of the UK’s first robotic lobectomies.

-In Critical Care you can be part of the team which supports 92 Critical Care beds, with 11 new beds being opened in 2018.
+In Critical Care you can be part of the team which supports 103 Critical Care beds, including 11 new beds which opened in 2018.
 You will be exposed to a wide variety of specialities including ECMO and will have the opportunity to develop your teaching, research and audit skills.